 The partnership operates a defined contribution pension scheme for employees.
 Contributions to the scheme are paid as they become due in accordance with the rules of the scheme.
-The partnership incurred expenses of £401 thousand (2018: £247 thousand) during the year ended 31 December 2019 and has no outstanding liability as of 31 December 2019.
+The partnership incurred expenses of £606 thousand (2019: £401 thousand) during the year ended 31 December 2020 and has no outstanding liability as of 31 December 2020.

-'12.
-Related parties
+12. Related parties

-At 31 December 2019, the partnership had receivables of £4,441 thousand (2018 - £7,789 thousand) due from affiliates and payables of £5,033 thousand (2018 - £3,159 thousand) due to affiliates, which relate to (1) intercompany lending to support the financial needs of affiliates, (2) for services rendered by other offices for client engagements during the year and (3) corporate overheads, general operating expense and intercompany advisory fees.
+At 31 December 2020, the partnership had receivables of £19,699 thousand (2019 - £4,441 thousand) due from affiliates and payables of £3,770 thousand (2019 - £5,033 thousand) due to affiliates, which relate to (1) intercompany lending to support the financial needs of affiliates, (2) for services rendered by the partnership for other offices for client engagements during the year, (3) for services rendered by other offices for client engagements during the year and (4) corporate overheads, general operating expense and intercompany advisory fees.
 The receivables and payables due from affiliates and are included as components of debtors and creditors, respectively, on the statement of financial position.